semluc/Rnotes/_docs/outliers.md

 ## Mahalanobis distances

-test for outliers (Leverage) using Mahalanobis distances default is a thershold of 1-0.025 Maybe choose more strict threshold of .001
+Test for outliers (Leverage) using Mahalanobis distances default is a thershold of 1-0.025 Maybe choose more strict threshold of .001

 ``` r